Find your future here

 Rider’s Educational Opportunity Program (EOP) is a state-sponsored program for New Jersey residents that provides financial and academic support for higher education to highly motivated students from educationally and economically challenged backgrounds.
 Discover program benefits and requirements to determine your eligibility.

-The School of Communication, Media and Performing Arts and Westminster Choir College require an audition/interview as part of the application process for many of its majors.
+The School of Communication, Media and Performing Arts and Westminster Choir College require an audition/interview as part of the application process for many of their majors.
 Program specific information and dates of campus auditions, scholarship competitions and regional auditions can be found in the auditions section.

 You can follow the status of your application and receipt of required credentials on your "Be-A-Bronc Applicant Dashboard".
 After we receive your application, we will send you a link and your login credentials.